Learning Disability Today

 Sometimes we don’t realise we are masking as these roles can feel natural and happen automatically and without thought.

-Other times it may be a lot harder and require a lot of concentration.
-We may have to consciously use body language, vocal tone and facial expressions as well as show interest.
+Other times, it may be much more demanding and require a lot of concentration.
+We may have to consciously use body language, vocal tone, and facial expressions to show interest.

 Some examples of masking behaviours are:

-Doing these things take a lot of effort when you are autistic.
+Doing these things takes a lot of effort when you are autistic.

 Because of masking, you may never notice someone is autistic.
-I feel this is one reason why some people may never get diagnosed, or only in adulthood.
-It could also explain why fewer women and girls get diagnosed as they tend to demonstrate more masking behaviours and so may not seem autistic.
-This could lead them to get another diagnosis or fail to be diagnosed at all.
+I feel this is one reason why some people may never get diagnosed, or only in adulthood, and so may not seem autistic.
+This could lead them to get another diagnosis or fail to be diagnosed.

 Some people may not even know they are autistic.
 They may think their challenges are because they are tired or hungry.

-This can lead to them blaming themselves and continuing to do things that are bad for them.
-Others don’t get socially burnt out as easily and some don’t when around routine people like their parents or partner.
+This can lead to them blaming themselves and continuing to do bad things.
+Others don’t get socially burnt out as quickly, and some don’t when around routine people like their parents or partner.

 Research is still needed to understand why more males get diagnosed with autism than females.
 Masking may be one reason.
-If so this could mean there are many undiagnosed adults who may need help.
-It’s my hope that if everyone understands masking then more of us may realise we’re autistic and in doing so lead more fulfilling lives.
+If so, this could mean many undiagnosed adults may need help.
+I hope that if everyone understands masking, then more of us may realise we’re autistic and, in doing so, lead more fulfilling lives.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Accept Read More